 Lunch

-Enjoy a casual meal at Doug’s Fish Fry, something upscale at the Sherwood Inn, or drive down West Lake Road to Anyela’s Vineyards for an exceptional view overlooking Skaneateles Lake.
+Enjoy a casual meal at Doug’s Fish Fry, something upscale at The Sherwood Inn, or drive down West Lake Road to Anyela’s Vineyards for an exceptional view overlooking Skaneateles Lake.

 Afternoon